Continuous Real-Time Detection of Quasiparticle Trapping in Aluminum Nanobridge Josephson Junctions: Supplement to ``Continuous Real-Time Detection of Quasiparticle Trapping in Aluminum Nanobridge Josephson Junctions''

-We start with a high-resistivity intrinsic silicon wafer with 5/50~nm Ti/Au markers bordering a 1~cm square chip.
-AZ1512 photoresist is spun on at 4000~RPM for 60 seconds, followed by a pre-exposure bake at 100$^\circ$C for 60 seconds.
-We use shadow-mask photolithography to pattern the coplanar waveguide resonator and the chip is developed in AZ400K at room temperature for 45 seconds.
-Aluminum is deposited via e-beam evaporation to a thickness of 100~nm.
-Liftoff is performed by soaking in acetone for 30 minutes followed by a 30 second sonication.
 To fabricate the junctions, we next spin the chip with MMA EL6 at 3200~RPM for 60 seconds followed by a 5 minute bake at 170$^\circ$C. This results in a layer of MMA around 100~nm thick.
 We then spin a layer of PMMA A2 at 3600~RPM followed by a 5 minute bake at 180$^\circ$C to achieve a 60~nm layer of PMMA on top.
 The SQUID is patterned with e-beam lithography using a beam current of $\sim$18~pA and a 2~nm step size, with some intentionally low dose elements on one side of the pattern that define undercuts – regions where the MMA develops away but a lip of PMMA remains.
 The junctions are defined as 100~nm long lines bridging the two sides of the SQUID.
 The chip is developed in a -15$^\circ$C chilled beaker of MIBK:IPA 1:3 for 60 seconds, followed immediately by drying under a strong jet of N$_2$.
 The timing is crucial as any delay between development and drying will warm the developer and result in overdeveloped features.
 Aluminum is deposited via e-beam evaporation to 8~nm at direct incidence, then the substrate stage is tilted to 35 degrees and another 62~nm thickness is accumulated on chip.
 This angled evaporation is necessary to define the 3 dimensional nanobridge as the 35 degree incidence blocks the line of sight to the substrate in the junction line while allowing it in the SQUID leads.
 Liftoff is performed by a 2 hour soak in acetone warmed to 45$^\circ$C, followed by a 10 second sonication.
-The last step is to make superconducting contact between the resonator and the SQUID.
-AZ1512 is spun on as before and photolithography defines a pair of rectangles for each device.
-This is developed in AZ400K as before.
-Each pair of rectangles opens a window that covers a portion of the SQUID contact pad and the resonator.
-The chip is then loaded into the e-beam evaporator and an end-Hall ion source running Argon is used to remove surface oxides from the SQUID and resonator portions exposed in these windows.
-Our recipe is 80~V at 3.5~A discharge (resulting in $\sim$50~eV neutral Argon bombardment) at 35 degree incidence for 270 seconds.
-We find that this is enough to remove the native oxide layer while not etching through the thinnest (70~nm) layer of Aluminum.
-Without breaking vacuum, we deposit 250~nm of Al to ensure good contact between resonator and SQUID.
-Liftoff is performed by a 30 minute soak in acetone followed by 10 second sonication.